Faculty Fellows in Ecology & Evolutionary Biology

 - Mark Heilman (Senior Aquatics Technology Leader at SePRO Corporation)

 - Emily Jones (Assistant Editor, Nature Communications)

-- Zhenguo Lin (Assistant Professor at St. Louis University)
+- Zhenguo Lin (Associate Professor at St. Louis University)

 - Rolf Lohaus